A regular donation helps people now, and in the future

 How is Hft funded?

-Our services are funded through a combination of local authority funding and fundraised income.
-Often local authority funding will cover only the basics, or fund only people with the most complex needs.
-We don’t feel this is enough, so we also raise money for things that are no longer funded to make sure people can live the lives they want.
+Our services are funded through a combination of Local Authority funding and fundraised income.
+Often Local Authority funding will cover only the basics, or fund only people with the most complex needs.
+We don’t feel this is enough, so we also raise money for things that are no longer funded to make sure people can live their life, their way.